procore/sdt-uav/README.md

 ![uav logo](https://uav.js.org/images/uav.small.png)

 `uav` is a JavaScript view library for developers who are skeptical of unnecessary complexity.

+* It's reactive.
+You just change your data, and the view updates accordingly.
+* It's simple.
+The syntax is minimal; there are no dependencies or fancy toolchains.
+* It's small.
+Less than 3KB gzipped.

+Table of contents:

 * [Hello World](#hello-world)
 * [Todo App](#todo-app)